SinclairQL/sQLux/docs/socket.md

 #define SO_BSDCOMPAT  14
 ```

 Next, some netdb definitions.
-This seems like a nigthmare for assembler
+This seems like a nightmare for assembler
 programmers..

 ```